Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Preliminaries

-\textbf{Challenges in learning the optimal policy.} The cardinality of the discrete search space simplex for the optimal policy is $|\mathcal{S}_g||\mathcal{S}_l|^n|\mathcal{A}_g||\mathcal{A}_l|^n$, which is exponential in the number of agents.
-Noting that the local agents are all homogeneous, and therefore permutation-invariant with respect to the rewards of the system (the order of the other agents does not matter to any single decision-making agent), techniques from mean-field MARL restrict the cardinality of the search space simplex for the optimal policy to $|\mathcal{S}_g||\mathcal{A}_g||\mathcal{S}_l||\mathcal{A}_l|n^{|\mathcal{S}_l||\mathcal{A}_l|}$.
+\textbf{Challenges in learning the optimal policy.} The cardinality of the discrete state/action space for the optimal policy is $|\mathcal{S}_g||\mathcal{S}_l|^n|\mathcal{A}_g||\mathcal{A}_l|^n$, which is exponential in the number of agents.
+Since the local agents are homogeneous, and therefore permutation-invariant with respect to the rewards of the system (the order of the other agents does not matter to any single decision-making agent), techniques from mean-field MARL restrict the cardinality of the search space for the optimal policy to $|\mathcal{S}_g||\mathcal{A}_g||\mathcal{S}_l||\mathcal{A}_l|n^{|\mathcal{S}_l||\mathcal{A}_l|}$.
 That is, mean-field MARL reduces the exponential dependence on $n$ to a polynomial dependence on $n$ \cite{yang2020meanfieldmultiagentreinforcement,gu2021meanfieldcontrolsqlearningcooperative,anand2025meanfield}.
-However, in practical systems, when $n$ is large, the $\mathrm{poly}(n)$ sample-complexity may still be computationally infeasible, as noted in \citet{anand2025meanfield}. \looseness=-1
+However, in practical systems, when $n$ is large, the $\mathrm{poly}(n)$ sample-complexity may still be computationally infeasible, as noted in \cite{anand2025meanfield}. \looseness=-1

-\textbf{Solution concept under communication constraints.} In a fully centralized setting, in which there are no communication constraints, one can directly optimize the joint policy to maximize the common discounted return $V^{\pi}(s)$.
-This setting was previously studied in \citet{anand2025meanfield}.
-However, under the observability/communication constraints encoded by the policy classes $(\Pi_g,\Pi_\ell)$, agents choose policies from different restricted classes and the natural target of our alternating procedure is a fixed point of unilateral improvements.
-Accordingly, we study approximate \emph{Nash equilibria} of the restricted Markov game induced by $(\Pi_g,\Pi_\ell)$, which can be viewed as a local optimum of the objective function: intuitively, policy pair is an $\epsilon$-Nash equilibrium if neither the global policy nor a representative local policy can improve the value by more than $\epsilon$ via a unilateral deviation within its respective class.
-This is exactly the stationarity notion induced by the best-response dynamics in \texttt{ALTERNATING-MARL}.\looseness=-1
+\textbf{Solution concept under communication constraints.} In a centralized setting without communication constraints, one could directly optimize the joint policy to maximize the discounted return $V^{\pi}(s)$.
+This setting was previously studied in \cite{anand2025meanfield}.
+However, under the communication constraints encoded by the policy classes $(\Pi_g,\Pi_\ell)$, agents choose policies from different restricted classes and the natural target of our alternating procedure is a fixed point of unilateral improvements.
+Accordingly, we study approximate \emph{Nash equilibria} of the restricted Markov game induced by $(\Pi_g,\Pi_\ell)$, where all the local agents must learn the same policy as they are homogeneous, which corresponds to a local optimum of the objective function: intuitively, a policy pair is an $\epsilon$-Nash equilibrium if neither policy can improve the value by more than $\epsilon$ via a unilateral deviation within its respective class.
+We show that best-response dynamics in \texttt{ALTERNATING-MARL} converges to an $\epsilon$-Nash Equilibrium.\looseness=-1